mvardaro/ooi_stats/README.md

 `scripts/refdes_method_reduction.py`
 These scripts roll up the status for a given day to the reference designator and stream type levels.
 Two seperate outputs are created.
 * refdes
-  * if any stream under a reference designator recorded a data point for a given date, record 1, esle 0.
-This masks progress on ingestion where telemetered was available, but recovered data has been filled in.
+  * if any stream under a reference designator recorded a data point for a given date, record 1, else 0.
+This masks progress on ingestion where telemetered was available, but recovered data have been filled in.
 * stream_type
-  * if any streamed, recovered or telemetered stream type received a data point for a given date, record 1, esle 0.
-This output is currently not being visualized at http://ooi.visualocean.net/, but will capture ingestion progress, where one stream type was previously available, but another wasn't.
+  * if any streamed, recovered, or telemetered stream type received a data point for a given date, record 1, else 0.
+This output is currently not being visualized at http://ooi.visualocean.net/, but will capture ingestion progress, where one stream type was previously available, but another was not.